Can You Snort Heroin? Side Effects, Dangers & Drug Abuse

 Some heroin users falsely believe that snorting this drug after a period of abstinence is safe.
 However, a study published in the journal Forensic Science International suggested that reduced or irregular heroin use can decrease tolerance to the drug and increase the risk of overdose.

 Heroin overdose happens when the drug slows breathing and heart rate to critical levels.
 People who overdose on heroin usually experience disorientation or a weak pulse.
 They may fall into a coma.
 Overdosing on heroin can cause users to pass out, stop breathing or die.

-Some people snort heroin and cocaine together, a combination known as speedball.
-Speedball increases the potency of both drugs and can result in confusion, nausea, heart attack, overdose or death.
+Some people snort heroin and cocaine together, a combination known as a speedball.
+Speedball increases the potency of both drugs and can result in confusion, nausea, heart attack, overdose, or death.